amesar/mlflow-databricks-uc/README.md

 #### Overview

-Tools for the Databricks Unity Catalog Model Registry:
+Tools for Databricks Unity Catalog Model Registry:
-* Migrate models from Workspace Model Registry to Unity Catalog Model Registry
+* Migrate models from Workspace Model Registry to Unity Catalog Model Registry.
-* Display and manipulate Unity Catalog models
+* Display and manipulate Unity Catalog models.
+* Most of these notebooks will accept either UC or non-UC models especially for model copying.
+  * For example, you can copy a UC or non-UC model version to a target UC or non-UC model version.

 #### Note
 * This `README.md` is meant to be used outside a workspace.